Frequently asked questions

 How to retrieve your password?

 If you have forgotten your password, click on the link Request new password, a new page will open where you will have to enter your email address.
 You will receive an email containing a link which you will have to click on.
 You will automatically be taken to a page where you will choose a new password.
-If you have any problems or questions, please contact Jackie.
+If you have any problems or questions, please contact the administrator.

 The Law on Protection of Privacy of Quebec requires that all information of birth of a living individual is hidden under penalty of law (less than 100 years).